Attachment and Wind Uplift

 Bonding with Adhesive

-Fully adhered KnuckleHeads require the use of M-1® Structural Adhesive/Sealant.
-The tensile strength resulting from the use of M-1 is summarized in TABLE 2.
+Fully adhered KnuckleHeads require the use of GREEN LINK Adhesive/Sealant.
+The tensile and shear strength resulting from the use of GREEN LINK Adhesive/Sealant is summarized in TABLE 2.
 It is important to note that with a fully adhered solar KnuckleHead application where no mechanical fastener is used, the uplift value is limited by the tensile strength of the weakest component in a roofing assembly such as the interface between the insulation and the insulation facer.

-A hybrid system uses both mechanical fasteners and M-1 adhesive.
+A hybrid system uses both mechanical fasteners and GREEN LINK Adhesive/Sealant.
 In this case, the maximum allowable uplift force is based solely on the pullout strength of the fastener as shown in TABLE 3.

 Wind Dynamics Calculations

 Wind loads can be calculated, and computed values can then be physically applied onto prototype assembles to validate the relative strength and robustness of rooftop support products.
 Below is a force calculation of a KnuckleHead extension subjected to 75 mph wind conditions, followed by recommendations for maximum allowable height of extensions.